MikHuz/Project-Portfolio/README.md

 ## Hi, I'm Michael Huziy! 👋

-I'm a recent Computer Science graduate from California State University, Monterey Bay, eager to apply my skills in entry-level software engineering roles.
-I have an interest in software development, problem-solving, and data-driven solutions.
-I enjoy tackling technical challenges, building efficient solutions, and continuously expanding my skill set.
-I’m especially interested in thinking about and working with data, backend development, and optimization.
-This repository is a compilation of some of my recent, ongoing and future work across various domains.
-I’m excited to keep learning and growing as I advance in the industry! 🚀
+I'm a recent Computer Science graduate from California State University, Monterey Bay, with a strong foundation in software engineering and a passion for continuous learning.
+Over the past months, I’ve earned the **Meta Front-End Developer Certificate** and built a **React-based web application** for a local business as a volunteer project, applying modern web technologies to real-world needs.

+I’m eager to grow in the **IT and software engineering field**, open to opportunities in areas such as **front-end and back-end development, cloud technologies, and cybersecurity**.
+My current focus is expanding beyond front-end development into **cloud certifications and security fundamentals**, as I believe they are key to the future of tech.

+This repository highlights projects from my studies, certifications, and personal work.
+I'm excited to continue developing practical skills, tackling technical challenges, and applying my knowledge across diverse domains. 🚀